- Faculty & Staff

 If you're attending a career fair, note that recruiters may be less familiar with M.S./M.A. or Ph.D. level positions.

 Ensure that your CV is in top shape!
 Visit the Resumes & CVs page for advice on constructing and editing these documents.

 Develop a thoughtful and convincing personal statement.
-Don't tell the story of how your childhood led you to a fascination which lead you to where you are today.
+Don't tell the story of how your childhood led you to a fascination that lead you to where you are today.
 Instead they want to know what your dissertation is focused on, your methods, a clearly articulated summary of your contribution to your field, your interests moving forward and what you bring to the company/institution.

 For academic job searching, try Chronicle Vitae, a service of the Chronicle of Higher Education, and a hub for graduate level, faculty, research and other academic positions.
 Search Handshake for a diversity of scientific and non-scientific positions in industry.